Set 32 · Study 1 / 5

 to think that something is good or right

-Synonyms: accept, validate, support, consent
+Synonyms: accept, confirm

 Origin: Middle English: from Old French aprover, from Latin approbare (see approbate).
 The original sense was ‘prove, demonstrate’, later ‘corroborate, confirm’, hence ‘pronounce to be satisfactory’ (late Middle English)